Bars

 Word Wrap

-You can also click on the ruler to change the wrap edge to that position.
+If the ruler is visible you can click on the ruler to change the wrap edge to that position.